 You can calculate an indicative estimate of the amount of the adjusted daily allowance using the daily allowance calculator.

-The protected part of earnings before withholding, i.e. gross income, is 300 euros for the application period of one month is and 279 euros for the application period of four weeks
+• The protected part of earnings before withholding, i.e. gross income, was 300 euros for the application period of one month and 279 euros for the application period of four weeks

-If your earned income for the application period is more than the protected part, the amount exceeding the protected part will reduce the amount of earnings-related allowance.
-In such case, half of the income received during the application period exceeding the protected part is deducted from the full daily allowance.
+• If your earned income for the application period was more than the protected part, the amount exceeding the protected part reduced the amount of earnings-related allowance.
+In such case, half of the income received during the application period exceeding the protected part was deducted from the full daily allowance.

 Distribution of adjusted earnings-related allowance over several adjustment periods